 If you think that your child may have Special/Additional Educational needs (SEN), you may need to find someone who will take the time to listen and discover for themselves what your child is like and what he or she needs.
 It might have taken you years of devoted attention to piece together your own insights and it may take some time for others to catch up with you.
-See also: Making it work
+See also: Diagnosis and school

 The first port of call for parents with concerns about their child’s Special Educational Needs (SEN) may be the school Special Educational Needs Co-ordinator or SENCo for short.

 Contact (for families with disabled children) was founded by parents.
 Have a look at Who are we?
 Click page icon to find out about their helpline.
 You can get in touch with Contact by phone, email or social media.
 Look out for the Live chat button at the bottom of your screen on their website.
 See also their FAQ tool.

 Pupils on the autistic spectrum may find it hard to fit in at mainstream school or college.
 Settings may not have the expertise to adapt to the needs of such pupils.
 The Working Together Team may be able to help.
 Click icon for the basics.
 See also How it works for more detail.